 The aggregator sites — also known as the “big boards” — aren’t as effective as they used to be.
 Listing fees have increased while success rates have declined.

 However, you shouldn’t discount them entirely.
 If you see a job posting on a big board, go directly to the employer’s website and see if the job is listed there as well.

 By applying through the company’s website, you’ll not only get the chance to research the company, but you might also be able to identify a hiring decision-maker directly.

-And if you are able to find the hiring manager’s name, follow up your online application with a resume and cover letter by mail.
+And if you can find the hiring manager’s name, follow up your online application with a resume and cover letter by mail.
 But remember, once a job is advertised, the competition for it can be overwhelming.